 Turmeric tea provides a veritable explosion of natural health benefits.
 Here are just a few of the ways regular consumption of turmeric tea promotes health and healing.

 - Immune System Support – Many people up the turmeric dosage during flu season or at first sign of a cold.
-This is because it is high in anti-oxidants and nutrients that keep your immune system humming in top form.
+This is because it is high in antioxidants and phytonutrients that help keep your immune system in top form.

-- Weight Loss and Weight Control – Since turmeric helps in the digestive process it only stands to reason that it assists in weight reduction.
-Better digestion means more efficient absorption of nutrients and therefore a reduction in the body’s craving for more food to provide the nutrients it needs.
+- Weight Loss and Weight Control – Since turmeric benefits the digestive process, it stands to reason that it can assist in weight reduction.
+Better digestion means more efficient nutrient absorption and therefore a reduction in the body’s craving for more food.
 Furthermore, fat cells are where the body naturally sequesters toxins.
-The body knows which fat cells are saturated with toxins and will avoid burning these cells until cleansed.
-As a natural detoxifier, turmeric helps clean up fat cells so they can be metabolized, thereby helping you lose weight in a healthful and natural way.
+The natural metabolic process avoids fat cells that are saturated with toxins until these cells have been cleansed.
+As a natural detoxifier, turmeric helps clean up fat cells so they can be metabolized, helping you lose weight in a healthful and natural way.

-- Antidepressant and Mood Stabilizer – Turmeric’s slightly earthy smell and subtle flavor qualify it as a sort of “mood food.”
-As such, it assists in releasing hormones responsible for relaxation and anxiety reduction.
-There are medical studies proving that turmeric, including its active compounds of curcumin, have a positive effect in treating depression.
+- Antidepressant and Mood Stabilizer – There are studies proving that turmeric, including its active compounds of curcumin, has a positive effect in treating depression.
+It acts as a sort of mood food by releasing hormones responsible for relaxation and anxiety reduction.

-- Healthy Skin – Regular turmeric tea drinkers have reported noticeable results in the areas of collagen support, moisturization from within, and a reduction in age spots and even acne.
+- Healthy Skin – Regular turmeric tea drinkers have reported noticeable results in the areas of collagen regeneration and a reduction in age spots and acne.
+Read our article on turmeric for the skin here.

 If you’re thinking about adding turmeric to your diet it only makes sense that you try your hand at a pot of turmeric tea.
-It’s as easy as making an Earl Grey or a matcha green and involves only a few ingredients.
+It’s as easy as making an Earl Grey or a Matcha Green and involves only a few ingredients.
 The benefits are numerous, including a healthful and subtle energy boost that can help get you through the day.
 If you are concerned about possible side effects, first consult your doctor.
 But as far as we know no negative side effects have ever been reported.
-The best part is that you can follow a basic recipe which is flexible and fun to experiment with.
-With a little practice you’ll come up with several delicious variations capable of spicing up your daily culinary exploits.
-With turmeric tea there’s no need to sacrifice taste for nutrition.
+The best part is that you can follow a basic recipe that is flexible and fun to experiment with.
+With a little practice, you’ll come up with several delicious variations capable of spicing up your daily culinary exploits.
+With turmeric tea, there’s no need to sacrifice taste for nutrition.
 Enjoy!